 You can find my delicious blueberry muffin recipe HERE.

 Here is Kirsten’s version of the bento above for her morning nutrition break.
 It was packed in a cute two-tier polkadot bento box.
 In the bottom tier I put her homemade blueberry muffin.
 I filled the top tier with fresh blueberries, sliced starfruit and green grapes.

 Here’s a Lego lunch box with a toadstool mushroom theme for Cam’s afternoon nutrition break.
 It held a whole sandwich with just the crusts cut off.
 I put some toadstool mushroom baran on top for instant cuteness – the baran sticks on nicely with a little dab of cream cheese.
 He had a rectangle silicone muffin cup with fresh blueberries and 2 toadstool mushroom picks.
 He also had baby carrots, sliced cheesestring and mini pretzel twists.

 Finally, here’s another morning nutrition break bento for Camden packed in our Lock and Lock 4-square bento box.
 The sections held a Yoplait Minigo yogurt, a sliced cereal bar, fresh red grapes with a lion pick, and some goldfish crackers.

 Here are the supplies I used to make these lunches…

-And lastly, a cute steeltainer snack container bento for Camden’s morning nutrition break.
-One section held a silicone rectangle muffin cup with a sliced granola bar.
-The other section held fresh blackberries, raspberries and red grapes with an adorable blue whale pick.
+Here’s a fun little snack bento that Camden enjoyed for his morning nutrition break.
+It’s packed in our white steeltainer snack container.
+One section held a rectangle silicone muffin cup with a sliced rainbow chip granola bar.
+The other section held sliced naval oranges and fresh strawberries with a cute giraffe pick.